Join the nurturing Resilience Membership for just £39/month

 How Long Do You Follow The Diet For?

 Following a low oxalate diet is a long term commitment and it is not for the faint hearted.
 It can take months and in some cases even years to lower one’s oxalate load.
-It is not something you can necessarily dip in and out of.
+Consistency is often helpful, although the approach should always be adapted to the individual.

 Oxalates can clear in fits and starts.
 It is not uncommon for people to feel quite well as soon as they reduce their oxalates, only to experience a flare several weeks later.
 As the body starts to function better, it may begin to clear more.
 This can sometimes look like going backwards and it can be hard to stick to the diet when you feel it isn’t working.

-Although we do not want to encourage aggressive oxalate dumping, these flares can be a positive sign that there are oxalates to clear and encouragement to continue.
+Although we do not want to encourage aggressive oxalate dumping, these fluctuations can sometimes be part of the process, although they should always be monitored and supported appropriately.
 As time goes on things may get easier.

 From personal experience I can share that it is important to make space in your life for the process as the ups and downs can be wearing physically and emotionally if we are expecting to just change our diet and get on with things as normal.